claroline/Claroline/.github/PULL_REQUEST_TEMPLATE.md

 | Bug fix?      | yes/no
 | New feature?  | yes/no
 | BC breaks?    | yes/no
-| Fixed tickets | comma-separated list of tickets fixed by the PR, if any
+| Fixed issues | comma-separated list of issues fixed by the PR, if any

 <!-- please add a description here if needed -->